CogStack/CogStack-NiFi/nifi/README.md

 URL: https://localhost:8443/nifi/login

-Troubleshooting Security : if you encounter errors related to sensitive key properties not being set please clear/delete the docker volumes of the nifi container or delete all volumes of inactive containers `docker volume rm $(docker volume list -q)`
+Troubleshooting Security : if you encounter errors related to sensitive key properties not being set please clear/delete the docker volumes of the nifi container or delete all volumes of inactive containers `docker volume prune`.

 # Drivers
 The drivers are provided in [`drivers`](./drivers) directory.